-Shell global standards known as the Global Asset Management Excellence processes were specifically designed to improve reliability.
-The processes include:
+Shell global standards known as the Global Asset Management Excellence processes were specifically designed to improve reliability of all equipment which in turn reduces flaring due to equipment failure, process upset, pressure relief device releases, etc. The processes include:

-- Maintenance Execution: This process covers the day-to-day execution of maintenance work including screening, assessment, planning, scheduling, execution and review of the maintenance work to optimize the reliability and availability of the assets. - Reliability Centered Maintenance (RCM): RCM is the systematic improvement of equipment care through analysis of failure modes to identify optimum operator surveillance and planned maintenance tasks. - Ensure Safe Production (ESP): The Ensure Safe Production (ESP) work process was developed by Shell to map, establish metrics and implement a suite of work processes designed to deliver superior results in the area of Process Safety Management.
+- Maintenance Execution: This process covers the day-to-day execution of maintenance work including screening, assessment, planning, scheduling, execution and review of the maintenance work to optimize the reliability and availability of the assets. - ➤ Reliability Centered Maintenance (RCM): RCM is the systematic improvement of equipment care through analysis of failure modes to identify optimum operator surveillance and planned maintenance tasks. - ➤ Ensure Safe Production (ESP): The Ensure Safe Production (ESP) work process was developed by Shell to map, establish metrics and implement a suite of work processes designed to deliver superior results in the area of Process Safety Management.
 The overall objective is to substantially increase reliability by ensuring operation of facilities in a safe, environmentally sound and productive manner.
 In implementing the ESP work process, safe limits of operation are established, communicated, and maintained.
 The objective is to ensure operation within defined limits at all times. - Instrument Protective Functions (IPF): An instrumented function whose purpose is to prevent or mitigate a hazardous situation.
 An IPF is intended to achieve or maintain a safe state for the process in the event of a specific hazardous event.
 IPFs are frequently referred to as emergency shutdowns, protective instrument systems, safety trips, or interlocks.
 They bring a process or piece of process equipment to a safe condition in the event of a failure or an abnormal operating condition.
-In order for these systems to mitigate the risks for which they were designed, they must be as reliable as possible.
-For this reason, strict guidelines and procedures are followed to ensure their protection is not compromised.
+In order for these systems to

-- Equipment Integrity: this process aims at an active reduction of unforeseen events by setting the boundaries of the Integrity Operating Windows to more accurately predict equipment life. - Turnarounds: The objective of the turnaround process is to restore the plant to a physical state appropriate to meet its expected run length within the boundaries of our standards and regulatory requirements while optimizing plant delivery to meet production plans.
+- mitigate the risks for which they were designed, they must be as reliable as possible.
+For this reason, strict guidelines and procedures are followed to ensure their protection is not compromised. - ➤ Equipment Integrity: this process aims at an active reduction of unforeseen events by setting the boundaries of the Integrity Operating Windows to more accurately predict equipment life. - ➤ Turnarounds: The objective of the turnaround process is to restore the plant to a physical state appropriate to meet its expected run length within the boundaries of our standards and regulatory requirements while optimizing plant delivery to meet production plans.